FAQs

 6. When is the application deadline?

-If you are a JUPAS applicant, the usual deadline will be in early December of each calendar year.
-For details of the JUPAS calendar, please visit the JUPAS website, After submitting the JUPAS application, you are required to submit a simple online application via the Faculty of Law online application system by January 31 of the application year.
+If you are a JUPAS applicant, the deadline is normally in early December each year.
+For details of the JUPAS calendar, please visit the JUPAS website, After submitting your JUPAS application, you must also submit a separate online application form via the Faculty of Law online application system by 31 January of the application year.

-If you are a non-JUPAS applicant, please check the Important Dates for the Year of Admission.
-The online application system normally opens in early October.
-The usual deadline for first round evaluation is by mid-November.
+If you are a non-JUPAS applicant, please check the HKU Non-JUPAS Admissions webpage for important dates .
+The online application system normally opens in late September, and the deadline for first-round evaluation is normally by late-November.

 7. Do I need to submit any supporting documents?

 Yes.
-Both JUPAS and non-JUPAS applicants should provide us with the supporting documents listed on the website by the stipulated deadline.
+Both JUPAS and non-JUPAS applicants must provide the supporting documents listed on the website by the stipulated deadline.

-For JUPAS applicants, an overall average score of 42 or above with at least level 5 in English and Mathematics and no score less than 4 in other subjects.
+For JUPAS applicants, an overall average score of 42 or above is required, with Level 5 or above in English Language and Level 4 or above in each of the best five subjects.

-9. Are applicants required to attend an interview or aptitude test?
+9. Are applicants required to attend an interview?

-10. When will the panel interview be scheduled?
+10. When will the panel interview take place?

-12. Are there any subject preference for applicants applying on the strength of HKDSE (JUPAS) or qualifications other than HKDSE (non-JUPAS) for admissions purpose?
+11. Are there any subject preferences for applicants applying on the strength of HKDSE (JUPAS) or other qualifications (non-JUPAS)?

-13. How many places are available for this Dual Degree Programme?
+12. How many places are available for this dual degree programme?

-The annual intake quota is 10, comprising 5 recruited by each institution.
+The annual intake is approximately 10 students, with a maximum of about 5 students recruited by each institution.

-14. Can I submit the application for this dual degree programme via both HKU and UCL in the same academic year?
+13. Can I submit an application for this dual degree programme via both HKU and UCL in the same academic year?

 General enquiry

 Yes.
-Students who have successfully completed the dual degree programme are eligible for being considered for admission to the PCLL in Hong Kong.
+Students who have successfully completed the HKU-UCL Dual Degree Programme in Law are eligible to be considered for admission to the PCLL in Hong Kong.
 Application for admissions to PCLL is based on academic merit.
-The UCL LLB degree would assist students to proceed to professional qualifications required for legal practice in the UK, subject to compliance with the requirements of professional legal practice in the UK.
+The UCL LLB degree will assist students to proceed to professional qualifications required for legal practice in the UK, subject to compliance with the requirements of professional legal practice in the UK.

-Due to the intensive curriculum structure requirements, you may not have spare capacity to participate in a normal exchange study programme.
-However, you will have the opportunity to benefit from a diversity of learning experiences, such as the common core programme at HKU, taking Introduction to Chinese Law in a mainland institution (whilst acquiring a significant mainland experience), acquiring a specialization through a pre-approved, structured selection of electives, not to mention a compulsory legal internship.
+Due to the intensive curriculum structure requirements, students generally do not have the capacity to participate in a normal exchange study programme.
+However, students will be benefited from a diverse learning experiences, such as the Common Core Programme at HKU, the opportunity to take Introduction to Chinese Law at a Mainland China institution (whilst acquiring a significant mainland experience), acquiring a specialisation through a pre-approved, structured selection of electives, not to mention a compulsory legal internship.